Have we wondered why smartphones dominate as technology and are very prolific to our lives or how the touch screen works?

 Touch screen technology can be found In stores, ATMs, Banks, elevators, aeroplanes, supermarkets, smartphones.

-Some smartphone and computer are really responsive to many different touches, as a result, sending a precise electrical signal from specific locations on the screen.
+Some smartphones and computers are really responsive to many different touches, as a result, sending a precise electrical signal from specific locations on the screen.

 I am going to explain some types of touch screen displays listed above but not all.
 Touch screen works with…